chocolatey/choco-wiki/CreatePackages.md

 #### Self-Contained?
-If you have a self-contained package, you can remove the automation scripts entirely and just include the executables, they will automatically get shimmed, which puts them on the path.
+If you have a self-contained package, you can remove the automation scripts entirely and just include the runtime executables, they will automatically get shimmed, which puts them on the path.
 Ensure you have the [[legal right to distribute|Legal]] the application though.
 You should read up on the Shim Generation section below though to familiarize yourself on what to do with GUI applications and/or ignoring shims (also known as batch redirects).

+#### Including the Software Installer in the Package
+Sometimes called embedding the binaries, you have methods you can use that will use the installers directly from the package instead of downloading first.

 #### Automation Scripts
 You have a powerful use of Chocolatey, as you are using PowerShell.
 So you